AntonioRice/cliente-crm/README.md

 # Cliente

+## Note: This project has been completed and sold, 03/02/2025

 Welcome to Cliente, a guest management platform for small hotels in South America.
 I invite you to explore what our SaaS product has to offer.

 Link: Coming Soon!